Former Make-A-Wish Iowa CEO arrested on theft charges

-IOWA CITY, Iowa (AP) — The former CEO of Make-A-Wish Iowa has been arrested and charged with first-degree theft and unauthorized use of a credit card, jail records show.
+IOWA CITY, Iowa (AP) — The former CEO of Make-A-Wish Iowa has been arrested on felony charges alleging she stole thousands of dollars from the charity that supports sick children, the group confirmed Friday.

-Jennifer Woodley, 40, was booked at the Polk County Jail in Des Moines on Thursday evening and released.
-The criminal complaints against her weren’t immediately available, and it wasn’t clear whether she had an attorney.
+Jennifer Woodley, 40, was booked at the Polk County Jail in Des Moines on Thursday on charges of first-degree theft and the unauthorized use of a credit card.
+The criminal complaints against her weren’t immediately available, but first-degree theft involves property worth more than $10,000.

-The organization announced last summer that it had discovered financial irregularities during a compliance review and that Woodley had been dismissed after serving as CEO for one year.
+The organization announced last summer that it had discovered financial irregularities during a compliance review and that Woodley had been dismissed after serving as president and CEO for just over one year.

-Based in Urbandale, the Iowa group is one of 60 chapters of Make-A-Wish America, which works to provide support and memorable experiences for children with critical illnesses and their families.
+Based in the Des Moines suburb of Urbandale, the Iowa group is one of 60 chapters of Make-A-Wish America, which works to provide support and memorable experiences for children with critical illnesses and their families.

-In July, the group’s board said it was working to determine the extent of the irregularities and that additional steps might be taken following Woodley’s termination.
+Dave Farmsworth, the board chairman for Make-A-Wish Iowa, said the organization swiftly dismissed Woodley and notified police after discovering the problems last July.
+He said the organization was “deeply saddened and disappointed by the events” that led to charges against Woodley.

-“As an established non-profit organization with the single purpose of transforming the lives of children with critical illness, we are sad and disappointed by these events,” then-board chair Joshua Norton said.
+“We thank the Urbandale Police Department for its investigation into this breach of Make-A-Wish’s ethical standards and policies, and we will continue to cooperate with law enforcement,” he said.
+“We know that we have an obligation to safeguard every dollar given to us.”

 Make-A-Wish Iowa has an annual budget of $4 million, a staff of 16 employees and is governed by a 17-member volunteer board.